Skip to content

 You have the convenient option to purchase a lunch for your child through the LifeCafe to ensure they’ll be eating a yummy and healthy meal during camp.
 Healthy snacks are offered as well.
 Lunch can be added up to the day-of by 9 a.m.

 Life Time allows for flexible booking depending on what fits your family’s schedule — you can book a single day or full week of Summer Camp for your child.
 Parents also have the flexibility to add additional days to a week a child is currently registered for or switch the days of camp around.
-If plans change for a family in regards to before- or after-camp care, those can also be added 21 days out.
+If plans change for a family in regards to before- or after-camp care, those can also be added two days before the start of the camp week.

 When you’re dropping off and picking up your camper, we encourage you to use the convenient curbside drop-off and pick-up service located outside the club (this option may vary by club location).